We do not want merely to see beauty.

 The resurrection of Jesus explains what God is doing with the entire world.
 Through the power of the gospel, everything tainted by sin is being restored—including human creativity.
 In this process, art becomes what it was meant to be: a siren song of the beauty of Jesus.
 Take it in.
 Be moved by it.
 Live in its light.

 PHOTOGRAPHY AS WORSHIP

-We want your art to be gospel-fluent.
+We believe art can be gospel-fluent.
 The goal of discipling artists is to give them new eyes, so that they see the world around them as a testimony of the gospel.
-When we’re engaging with the world around us, we see the gospel in the trees and the sky and the details, played out in what we see.
+When we’re engaging with the world around us, the gospel plays out in what we see: the trees, the sky, the details.